markfilliph/free-genai-bootcamp-2025/flashcard/frontend/TESTING.md

 3. **Mocking**: External dependencies should be mocked to isolate the component being tested
 4. **Readability**: Tests should be easy to read and understand
 5. **Maintenance**: Tests should be maintained alongside code changes
+6. **Robustness**: Prefer more general assertions that are less likely to break with minor changes
+7. **Fallback Strategies**: Implement fallback approaches when component methods can't be accessed directly

 ## Continuous Integration

 Frontend tests are run as part of our CI/CD pipeline to ensure that changes don't break existing functionality.

+## Additional Resources

+- **SVELTE_TESTING_GUIDE.md**: Detailed guide on our Svelte testing approach
+- **TEST_RESULTS.md**: Current test results and recent fixes